markNZed/TaskFlow/hub/README.md

 * `task.meta.parentId` the `task.id` of the Task that started this Task
 * `task.meta.updateCount` the number of Task updates completed
 * `task.meta.updatesThisMinute` rate of API accesses per minute

+When the Task Hub receives an `update` command it will send the update back to the source Task Processor.
+This provides the source Task Processor with task meta information (e.g. lock acquired).
+It would be possible to send a smaller diff to the source Task Processor after updating the task on the Task Hub but this would require a new data path and the code complexity does not seem justifiable.

 # Launch